georgedobreff/discord-llm-bot/README.md

 - Server commands to perform different tasks like web searches, playing music, image generation, etc.
 - Vision capability a.k.a the bot responding to you sharing screen or turning on your camera.

 #### *Disclaimer: Exercise discretion when using this bot.
-I am not responsible for what you do with the code.*
+I am not responsible for what you do with it.*